Skoda Elroq review

 4,488mm | 1,884mm | 1,625mm | 470/1580 litres |

 The Elroq manages to pack a 470-litre boot into its relatively compact footprint – not as impressive as the 545 litres from a Renault Scenic, but not bad for a car of this size, and Skoda’s ‘Simply Clever’ features are a bonus.
 One is a storage net on the underside of the parcel shelf, which is an ideal place to stash charging cables, while another is the height-adjustable parcel shelf.
-More familiar touches make an appearance too, from an ice scraper (here to be found in the bootlid, rather than in the petrol cap like Skoda’s combustion models), to optional rubbish bins which slot into the door cubbies.
+More familiar touches make an appearance too, from an ice scraper (in the bootlid, rather than in the petrol cap on Skoda’s combustion models), to optional rubbish bins, which slot into the door cubbies.

 Reliability & safety rating

-It’s certainly packed to the gills with safety tech, from driver assist functions like emergency steering support, lane-keep assist, and a front collision alert system, to features that make driving just a little easier and safer, like adaptive cruise, a rear-view camera, and blind-spot detection.
+The Elroq is certainly packed to the gills with safety tech, from driver-assist functions such as emergency steering support, lane-keep assist, and a front-collision alert system, to features that make driving just a little easier and safer, incuding adaptive cruise, a rear-view camera, and blind-spot detection.

 Reliability is another relative unknown, but Skoda is generally a strong performer in our Driver Power customer satisfaction survey (for individual vehicles, if not always as a brand).
-The three-year, 60,000-mile warranty is nothing special compared to the five, seven, or ten-year coverage you get with Hyundai, Kia/MG, and Toyota respectively, but Skoda does let you pay for better coverage, maxing out at £630 for five years/100,000 miles.
+The three-year, 60,000-mile warranty is nothing special compared with the five, seven, or 10-year coverage you get with Hyundai, Kia/MG, and Toyota respectively, but Skoda does let you pay for better coverage, for up to five years/100,000 miles.